palewire/palewire/README.md

 repo | description
 :----------- | :------------
+[appengine-template](https://github.com/datadesk/latimes-appengine-template)|Bootstrap a Google App Engine project with Django and other goodies
 [django-project-template](https://github.com/palewire/django-project-template)|A custom template for initializing a new Django project the Data Desk way|
 [django-calaccess-project-template](https://github.com/california-civic-data-coalition/django-calaccess-project-template)|A custom template for initializing a new Django project with the California Civic Data Coalition's applications for analyzing the California Secretary of State’s CAL-ACCESS database|